 “The product team loves that because if they decide that something is suddenly really hot because sales has run into this or that, we can address it immediately.”

 When he runs sprint retros, anything that engineering brings up that isn’t working, they have a conversation about.
-He brings in product and they chat about ways to make it better, and then they test it.
-And if it doesn’t work, he readjusts, and tries to fix it.
-Since he started at GigSmart, there hasn’t been a 4 week period where their process has stayed the same.
+He brings in the product owner, and they chat about ways to make it better, and then they test it.
+And if it doesn’t work, Chris readjusts and tries to fix it.
+Since he started at GigSmart, there hasn’t been a 4-week period where their process has stayed the same.

-The methodology, process, or ethos that drives your team needs to be purpose built to achieve the outcome you want.
-At GigSmart they’re defined outcome was high quality and speed.
+The methodology, process, or ethos that drives your team needs to be purpose-built to achieve the outcome you want.
+At GigSmart their defined outcome was high quality and speed.
 As an on-demand staffing platform, they choose to prioritize hotfixes and bugs.
 Other companies might need to be more predictable, quality-driven, stable, consistent, etc. based on their business type and needed outcome.

 It’s much easier to start with Scrum or Kanban and adapt from there.
 But times, they are a changin’, and maybe this is a good year to go through the exercise of redefining how you work.